attilasomogyi/long-term-relationship-agreement/README.rst

 One partner may limit their social interactions with the other as a way of addressing issues in the relationship.

+   This means that in a long-term relationship, one partner may limit their social interactions with the other as a way of addressing issues in the relationship.
+This can include things like spending less time together, avoiding certain activities or events, or limiting communication.
+This approach can be used as a way to create distance or as a way to express dissatisfaction with the relationship.
+This kind of behavior can be harmful as it can lead to feelings of isolation, rejection, and emotional distress.
+It can also negatively impact the trust and intimacy in the relationship.
+If a partner is feeling the need to limit social interactions, it's important to address the underlying issues and concerns in a calm and respectful manner.
+It's also important to establish clear communication and mutual understanding of each other's needs and concerns.
+It's also important to try to find a solution that addresses the needs and concerns of both partners.

 Emotional Sanctions
 ~~~~~~~~~~~~~~~~~~~